-Factor α helps the algorithm to learn from those times when it decreased the frequency too much.
-If PICSEL had to increase the processor frequency several times to restore user-perceived performance, α makes it harder to subsequently decrease the frequency.
+Factor α introduces hysteresis to eliminate the possible ping-pong effect between two frequency states.
+If the processor has been at a state several times after which PICSEL had to increase the frequency, α makes it harder to return to that frequency level.
 Following every third (n=3) update to α , PICSEL reenters the initialization state.
-This feature of the algorithm permits PICSEL to gradually adjust to a new set of operating conditions.
-The constant parameters ($T_i = 7$ seconds, $T{init} = 10$ seconds) were set based on the experience of the authors using the system. α is initialized to zero for each of the frequency levels and is incremented by 0.1 for each frequency boost.
-We used two variations of the PICSEL algorithm by fixing the $\rho = 0.05$, $\gamma = 0.15$ and $\rho = 0.10$, $\gamma = 0.30$, which correspond to conservative PICSEL (cPICSEL) and aggressive PICSEL (aPICSEL), respectively.
+This feature of the algorithm ensures that PICSEL will gradually adjust to a new set of operating conditions.
+The constant parameters (T_i = 7 seconds, T{init} = 10 seconds) were set based on the experience of the authors using the system. α is initialized to zero for each of the frequency levels and is incremented by 0.1 for each frequency boost.
+We used two variations of the PICSEL algorithm by fixing the ρ = 0.05, γ = 0.15 and ρ = 0.10, γ = 0.30, which correspond to conservative PICSEL (cPICSEL) and aggressive PICSEL (aPICSEL), respectively.